 You're not alone, O precious one, you live enveloped by so many

-Love is winter's antidote; this love is spring's eternal penny.
+Hope is winter's antidote; and love is spring's eternal penny.

 Copyright © John Watt | Year Posted 2016